TheVelvetShadow/guardian_data_streaming/readme.md

 `--cli-binary-format raw-in-base64-out`

-`--payload '{"search_term": "artificial intelligence"}'`
+`--payload '{"search_term": "artificial intelligence", "date_from": "2025-09-20"}'`

 `response.json`

-If you use the above code you will be creating a ‘payload’ JSON file which will be added to the project \- this is what we are searching for.
-There will be a response.json file that will be returned.
-This will not show the search results, but will show us the response has been successful.
-To view the result we need to look at the SQS queue.
+If you use the above code you will be creating a ‘payload’ JSON file which will be added to the project \- it will contain the terms that we are searching for.
+This search will return a response.json file.
+The response.json will show us if the APIs response to our search has been successful.
+To view the article search results we need to look at the SQS queue.

 ### **Viewing Search Results in the SQS Queue**